 How Age Affects Retirement Benefits

 If you wait until after full retirement age to claim your retirement benefit, the amount you receive will be greater than your primary insurance amount.
-For anybody born in 1943 or later, the increase is 2/3 of 1% for each month you wait beyond full retirement age (up to age 70, beyond which there is no increase for waiting).
+The increase is 2/3 of 1% for each month you wait beyond full retirement age (up to age 70, beyond which there is no increase for waiting).
 This works out to an increase of 8% per year.

 EXAMPLE: Alan was born in 1954, so his full retirement age is 66.
 His primary insurance amount is $2,000.
 If he waits until age 70 (that is, 48 months after FRA) to claim his retirement benefit, he will receive $2,640 per month, calculated as: